etlin3/cse15l-lab-reports/index.md

 # Using remote access with ieng6

 ## Installing VS Code
 In order to access ieng6, I needed to download Visual Studio Code.
-I went onto the website https://code.visualstudio.com/ to download and install the program, which went rather smoothly.
+I went onto the website for [Visual Studio Code](https://code.visualstudio.com/) to download and install the program, which went rather smoothly.

 ![Image](Screenshot 2023-04-10 102819.png)